CarolineChirenje/blueprint1989/docs/technical documents/Dashboard.md

 ## Backend

 The Dashboard itself has no dedicated backend endpoint.
 It reads data from:
-- The authenticated user's JWT claims (role, firstName, termId).
+- The authenticated user's JWT claims (role, firstName).
-- `GET /auth/my-conditions` (or conditions embedded in the login response) — used to populate the `AuthService.accessibleConditions$` BehaviorSubject.

 No server call is made on Dashboard load beyond what is cached from login.